 The Differences Between Turf and Lug Treads:

 TURF tread is typically found on most common riding mowers and lawn & garden tractors (mainly grass cutting equipment).
 Turf tread doesn't provide good traction on dirt for pulling heavy loads, but it's easy on grass.
-(Carlisle tires pictured.)
+(Carlisle turf tread tires are pictured.)

 LUG tread is the traditional farm tractor or agricultural type of tread (angled with raised bars).
 Lug tread provides superior traction on dirt for pulling heavy loads, but it'll tear up grass.
-(Carlisle tires pictured.
-The 26-12.00x12 Super Lugs are no longer available.)
+(Carlisle lug tires are pictured.

 The rule of thumb for ALL pulling tractors is to get the front end as low as possible for better weight distribution and leverage.
-By doing this, the rear of the tractor or hitch is "raised up," and when the weight of the sled starts to place pressure on the hitch, this will make it harder to raise the front end.
-Causing the rear tires to bite more.
-Also, the front wheels (or tires) can be smaller because all they do is support the front weight of the tractor and steer.
-And the rear wheels (or tires) has to be bigger because they must support most of the weight and provide the traction.
+By doing this, the rear of the tractor and hitch is "raised up," and when the weight box on the sled starts to place pressure on the hitch, this will make it harder to raise the front end, causing the rear tires to bite or dig in more.
+Also, the front tires should be smaller (shorter in height) because all they do is support the front end and steer the tractor.
+And the rear tires should be bigger because they must support most of the weight of the entire tractor when pulling and provide the traction.

 Always try to purchase pulling tires in a MATCHED SET!

-If you're going to use Carlisle's 23-8.50x12 or 23-10.50x12 tires, you really need a set of 4 ply's to be competitive.
-The 2 ply tires have a tendency for the lugs to fold or bend back when under pulling force, causing the tires to lose traction.
+If you plan to use Carlisle's 23-8.50x12 or 23-10.50x12 tires for competition pulling, you really need a set of the 4-ply tires to be competitive.
+Avoid using 2-ply lug tires for competition pulling!
+The lugs on 2-ply tires will bend back when the tires dig in the dirt, causing the tires to lose valuable traction, and being 4-ply tires are "firmer," the lugs on 4-ply tires will stay rigid when the tires dig in the dirt.
 The 4 ply tires stiffens the entire tire, including the lugs.
+6- or even 8-ply tires works even better for pulling!
 And always match the wheels to the size (width) of the tire!
 For example: for 8-1/2" wide wheels, it's best to use 23-8.50x12 tires.
 The middle number in the tire size represents the width of the sidewall bulge when the tire is fully inflated and mounted on the proper width wheel.